 You can apply for a court order to get permission to change your child’s name if you can’t get consent to the change of name from another parent or guardian with parental responsibility for your child.

 You should first consider all the alternatives to getting a court order though.
-Applying for a court order is difficult and should be only used as a last resort, and the court would certainly expect you to try to reach an agreement with the other parent / guardian beforehand.
+Applying for a court order is difficult and stressful, and should be only used as a last resort — and the court will expect you to try to reach an agreement with the other parent / guardian beforehand.
 (If you don’t have their contact details, you should take reasonable steps to get in touch with them.)

 Before applying for any kind of court order you should try to assess —

 - how likely it is that the court will agree with you and grant the order

 - what kind of effect the process (and result) will have on you and your child

-- how much the application will cost in terms of money, your time, and stress to you and your family
+- how much the application will cost in terms of money, time, and stress to you and your family

 A solicitor can help you go through these things, and help you decide if applying for a court idea is a good idea.
 A solicitor, of course, is an extra cost, and you aren’t obliged to make use of one — it’s possible to make the application on your own.

 What sort of court order to apply for